antoine29/antoine29/README.md

 ## I'm a Technology Geek, +6yoe Software Developer, and (formerly) Professor Assistant!

 - 🌱 Focusing on and eager to learn and work with Backend and DevOps technologies.
+- 🥅 2025 Goals:
+  - Set up a K8S homelab
-- 🥅 2024 Goals: Start contributing to the CNCF.
-Complete the GCP architect or CKAD certification.
+  - Complete the GCP architect or CKAD certification.
 - ⚡ Fun fact: I'm a linux fanboy 🐧

 ## I like to work with: